- bash commands

 To cache some computation to disk, see the web scrapping use case.

-If at some point you need to deal with a project, you might want to read this.
+If you want to do that to, you might want to read this.

 If you don’t want to use the clk command line tool, you can roll your own.